Houston Jones Act Lawyers

 The Jones Act, formally known as The Merchant Marine Act of 1920, is a specific protection under admiralty law that provides for any U.S. citizen working as a seaman who suffers injury or illness due to unseaworthiness or negligence aboard a vessel operating in navigable waters.

 The statute governs maritime commerce transported between U.S. ports.
 In addition, the Jones Act affords several key provisions benefiting maritime employees.
 The Jones Act was a federal statute enacted to encourage the growth of the American merchant marine.
-It was also created, in part, to offer relief to injured workers in the maritime industry and to ensure they receive appropriate compensation for their injuries in Jones Act claim.
+It was also created, in part, to offer relief to injured workers in the maritime industry and to ensure they receive appropriate compensation for their injuries in Jones Act claims.
 While a Jones Act claim is filed for on-the-job injuries, a Jones Act settlement is often far larger than a workers' compensation claim.
 One reason for that is, unlike a workers’ compensation claim, Jones Act claims are entitled to a wide array of recovery types.

 In comparison, claims under general workers’ compensation usually only cover basic medical care and a portion of an employee's lost earnings.
 This is not enough to help an injured seaman rebuild after a serious maritime accident.